Q&A Advice & Support

 Criticism from other vegans also can contribute to a vegan’s feelings of low energy and depression.
 According to the Vegan Society, “veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”
 Do you see anything in there about being nice to people?
 A diplomatic communicator?
 Nope.

-Unfortunately, vegans can be as mean-spirited to one another as anyone else.
-Sometimes, passionate infighting exists among people at the same church, on the same sports team, operating the same business, or in the same political party.
-And, sometimes, there’s passionate infighting among vegans, which can leave vegans who are already feeling down all the more upset and depressed.
-You might turn to social media to make other vegan friends, only to be the victim of a mean-spirited pile on when you mention you felt tempted by your grandma’s non-vegan green bean casserole last Thanksgiving.
+Unfortunately, vegans can act as mean-spirited to one another as anyone else.
+People at the same church, on the same sports team, or in the same political party argue passionately at times.
+And, sometimes, vegans argue against one another, too.
+This can leave vegans who are already feeling sad or lonely all the more upset and depressed.

 Helpful vegan links